TheDraguun/UnityDatabinding/readme.md

 3. Dynamically construct game objects.
 4. Download asset bundles automatically and extract custom views.
 5. Switch to different views based on screen size, orientation or skin.

-## Note
-This system has not yet been tested on mobile devices.
-It has not been used in a production game.
-It is the product of an afternoon or two of playing around with NGUI by a novice Unity3D developer (albeit an experience front-end developer).
-This code is primarily provided as an example of how a databinding system might be built with the intention of getting feedback from the community on whether this is valuable enough to pursue more fully and bring to full production-ready quality.